Sales, Customer Success & Account Management job market report cover, Dallas-Fort Worth-Arlington, TX, 2026-06

 Mid-Career Candidates

-Best target: Aim at account executive, account manager, and customer success openings in sectors where Dallas still shows meaningful local activity, especially tech, insurance, and healthcare.[10][3]
+Best target: Prioritize account executive, account manager, customer success manager, and strategic account roles in tech, insurance, healthcare, and commercial B2B environments.

 Career Switchers